-Erik Engelsgjerd is an Ambassador who studied abroad in Galway.
+Erik Engelsgjerd is an Ambassador who studied abroad in Greece and Italy.

 Why did you choose to study abroad and how did you decide on this program?